 Watercolor is at the core of Holly Sage Art.
-The thing that first drew me to painting watercolor is just how peaceful it feels.
+The thing that first drew me to painting with watercolor is just how peaceful it feels.
 For a fiery broad from New York it takes a lot to help me zen-out, but the water and paint move across the page together like river stones in a serene calm and I reconnect.

-When my fiance Mike was working at The People’s Market a gentleman came up to him and said, “I’ll take 3 stickers- they remind me of being a kid and it makes me happy!”
+When my husband Mike was working at The People’s Market a gentleman came up to him and said, “I’ll take 3 stickers- they remind me of being a kid and it makes me happy!”

 I attribute the kid-like, whimsical nature of our stickers to the fact that there is very little control involved in the painting process.